adilakhter/papers-i-read/storage/corfu.md

   - [ ] what about NVM
 - [ ] maximum append throughput is not a function of any single node's I/O bandwidth

+## Take away

+- a global shared log for total order
+- use sequencer for performance, use ? for correctness, separation of concern
+- disaggregation data center

 ## Review on Review

 - `seal` operation use epoch, how to avoid time(clock) skew